-Policy Implementation and Timing Policies Number c.
+Policy Identifier Implementation and Timing Policies policies within this Source Protection Plan or amendment took effect and the Risk Management Official gives notice to a person who is engaged in the activity at that location that, in the opinion of the Risk Management Official, policies regarding regulated activities should apply to the person who engages in the activity at that location on and after a date specified in the notice that is at least 120 days after the date of the notice; b.
+For Section 59 of the Clean Water Act, 2006, policies regarding restricted land uses shall take effect the same day the relevant policies within the Source Protection Plan takes effect; c.
 Where the Source Protection Policies require the City of Hamilton to develop and implement education and outreach programs as the primary tool for managing or eliminating a particular significant threat, such programs shall be developed and implemented within five (5) years from the date the relevant policies within the Source Protection Plan takes effect; d.
 For Sections 43 of the Clean Water Act, 2006, if an activity was engaged in at a particular location before the relevant policies within this Source Protection Plan took effect, amendments to Prescribed Instruments shall be completed within three (3) years from the date the Source Protection Plan or amendment takes effect; and, e.
-For Section 40(2) and 42 of the Clean Water Act , 2006, the Official Plan and Zoning By-Laws must be amended to conform with the significant threat policies and adopted by municipal council by the next five (5) year Official Plan update as required under subsection 26(1) of the Planning Act or within five (5) years from the date the relevant policies within the Source Protection Plan takes effect.
+For Section 40(2) and 42 of the Clean Water Act , 2006, the Official Plan and Zoning By-Laws must be amended to conform with the significant threat policies and adopted by municipal council by the next five (5) year Official Plan update as required under subsection 26(1) of the Planning Act , 1990 or within five (5) years from the date the relevant policies within the Source Protection Plan takes effect.

-Policy Number Uses and Areas Designated as Restricted Land Uses Policies CH-CW-1.2 Part IV- RLU In accordance with Section 59 of the Clean Water Act , 2006, all land uses, unless identified specifically within a policy, where significant drinking water threat activities have been designated for the purpose of Section 57 or 58 of the Clean Water Act , 2006 are hereby designated as Restricted Land Uses and a written notice from the Risk Management Official shall be required prior to approval of any Building Permit, Planning Act or Condominium Act Application.
+Policy Identifier Uses and Areas Designated as Restricted Land Uses Policies CH-CW-1.2 Part IV-RLU In accordance with Section 59 of the Clean Water Act , 2006, all land uses, unless identified specifically within a policy, where significant drinking water threat activities have been designated for the purpose of Section 57 or 58 of the Clean Water Act , 2006 are hereby designated as Restricted Land Uses and a written notice from the Risk Management Official shall be required prior to approval of any Building Permit, Planning Act, 1990 or Condominium Act, 1998 Application.

-Policy Official Plan and Zoning By Law Amendment(s) Policies Number CH-MC-1.3 The City of Hamilton shall amend their Official Plan and/ or Zoning By-Laws to: Future Land Use Planning a.
+Policy Identifier Official Plan and Zoning By Law Amendment(s) Policies The City of Hamilton shall amend their Official Plan and/ or Zoning By-Laws to: Future Land Use Planning a.
 Identify the vulnerable areas in which drinking water threats prescribed under the Clean Water Act, 2006 would be significant; b.
 Indicate that within the areas identified, any use or activity that is, or would be, a significant drinking water threat is required to conform with all applicable Source Protection Plan policies and, as such, may be prohibited, restricted or otherwise regulated by those policies; c.
 Incorporate any other amendments required to conform to the threat specific land use policies identified in this Source Protection Plan.